 For instance, if you are being treated for chronic neck pain and see a physical therapist every week, your records will indicate that your neck is stable and you have no nerve impingement.
 Therefore, if you have nerve pain and cervical misalignment after the accident, that would be because of the accident and not due to your previous neck problem.

 Contact us immediately if you have pressing questions about your case.

 How We Can Help

 If the insurance company knows you have a preexisting condition, they may try to intimidate you into accepting a lower settlement by claiming your injury was caused by that earlier condition.
 Or they may go on a fishing expedition to see what other medical issues you may have that would let them avoid payment.

 We can help you get the compensation you are entitled to after a serious injury by keeping the insurance companies at bay.
-Our legal team knows how to prevent them from digging too deeply into your confidential records, and how to respond to their requests for disclosure.
+Our legal team knows how to prevent them from digging too deeply into your confidential records.
+We know how to respond to their requests for disclosure.

-If you have been injured in a serious car accident or other type of accident and you have a preexisting condition, you should consult a legal professional right away.
+If you have been injured in a serious car accident or other type of accident and have a preexisting condition, you should immediately consult a legal professional.
 The Dallas personal injury attorneys of The Benton Law Firm know how to handle your medical history and will help you deal with the insurance company’s demands and protect your rights.